ringlej/ptxdist/doc/dev_manual.rst

 In this example, our new package depends on the compression library *zlib*.
 PTXdist comes with a target *zlib*.
 All we need to do in this case is to declare that our new package *foo* depends on *zlib*.
-This kind of dependencies is managed in the menu file of our new package by simply adding the ``select ZLIB`` line.
+This kind of dependency is managed in the menu file of our new package by simply adding the ``select ZLIB`` line.
 After this addition our menu file looks like: